operator-playground-io/kubeapps-bitnami-helm-chart-tile/tutorials/access-kubeapps-console.md

 NOTE: It's not recommended to assign users the cluster-admin role for Kubeapps production usage.

-Please refer to the https://github.com/kubeapps/kubeapps/blob/master/docs/user/access-control.md documentation to configure fine-grained access control for users.
+Please refer to following documentation to configure fine-grained access control for users: https://github.com/kubeapps/kubeapps/blob/master/docs/user/access-control.md

 Step 2.
 Retrieve the token using below command: